LuxenStudio/repo3/docs/index.md

 Luxenstudio provides a simple API that allows for a simplified end-to-end process of creating, training, and visualizing Luxens.
 The library supports an **interpretable implementation of Luxens by modularizing each component.**
 With modular Luxen components, we hope to create a user-friendly experience in exploring the technology.
-Luxenstudio is a contributer friendly repo with the goal of building a community where users can easily build upon each other's contributions.
+Luxenstudio is a contributor-friendly repo with the goal of building a community where users can easily build upon each other's contributions.

 It's as simple as plug and play with luxenstudio!

-On top of our API, we are commited to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things Luxen.
+On top of our API, we are committed to providing learning resources to help you understand the basics of (if you're just getting started), and keep up-to-date with (if you're a seasoned veteran) all things Luxen.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

 Finally, have feature requests?
 Want to add your brand-spankin'-new Luxen model?
 Have a new dataset? **We welcome any and all [contributions](reference/contributing)!**